evenstensberg/evenstensberg/posts/reviews.md

 Some might argue that this is bad, although in my opinion, it is easier to understand the practical case if you have some code to refer to.
 Submitting unfinished code is not a bad thing, not following up on your work is.
 What that means, is that if you submit a draft Pull Request, it is easier for people to follow your thought process and intention as why they should implement a potential feature or bugfix.

 Code is a common thing for all developers, and people can make their own conclusions based on that.
 By the way, GitHub now has a nice [drafting](https://github.blog/2019-02-14-introducing-draft-pull-requests/) feature that I really like, which makes it easier for maintainers and for developers in general to have these kinds of discussions.
-The only downside I can come up with submitting a draft Pull Requests (as a way to discuss a potential fix or implementation), is that time is lost if not accepted.
+The only downside I can come up with submitting a draft Pull Request (as a way to discuss a potential fix or implementation), is that time is lost if not accepted.
 Now, why would you care and why would you need to do this?

 ## What Your Team Wants x What Your Team Needs

 Working in teams consists of some sort of splitting of roles, traditionally you got some sort of leader, either if it is a tech lead, product manager or senior developer, it is important that you have someone to guide and provide balance to a team of engineers (and or designers).
 I will use these terms interchangeably.
 This individual should be able to be a bridge between the product and technical needs of a project.
 That is sometimes is hard to balance.

 To do this, for instance, a [Product Manager](https://en.wikipedia.org/wiki/Product_manager) should be able to understand what the product needs, by talking to the right people, and by being a good messenger to the developers (and or engineers, designers) implementing.
 This is like Yin and Yang: If the Product Manager fails at one side, the other will suffer.
 You can be good at figuring out what your product needs, but bad at messaging that to the developers, which then would have downsides.
-It is important to balance the equation in such way that both the product will hit the right target, as well as that it is delivered by the engineers and designers.
+It is important to balance the equation in such way that both the product will see daylight, as well as that it is delivered by the engineers and designers.
 This is usually why large scale companies split a Product Manager Role between a more product sided role and a techncial one (and maybe you should do too).

-Let me go through some Point of Views from different roles under a PM, for us to better understand why communicating in Pull Request Reviews are important:
+Let me go through some Point of Views from different roles under a PM, for us to better understand why communicating in Pull Request Reviews are important.

 ## Designer